Dreambound

 Once you have obtained your respiratory therapist certification and licensure, the next step is to find a job.
 Here are some tips to help you in your job search:

-1. Networking: Networking is a powerful tool when it comes to finding job opportunities.
-Reach out to your classmates, instructors, and anyone else you may have connected with during your education program.
-They may be able to provide leads on job openings or refer you to potential employers.
+1. Network with your contacts: Reach out to your classmates, instructors, and anyone you met during your education.
+They might have leads on job openings or be able to refer you to potential employers.

-3. Professional Associations: Joining professional associations such as the American Association for Respiratory Care (AARC) can provide you with access to job boards, networking events, and resources to help you in your job search.
-These associations often have local chapters that can connect you with other respiratory therapists in your area.
+3. Join professional associations: Becoming a member of organizations like the American Association for Respiratory Care (AARC) can give you access to job boards, networking events, and other resources that can aid in your job search.

 Career Paths and Opportunities after Becoming a Respiratory Therapist